 -

-Low employee adoption because of limited AI skills and trust.
+Low employee adoption due to limited AI literacy, unclear roles, and insufficient change management.

 -

-AI initiatives that remain isolated pilots instead of scaling across the organization.
+A persistent pilot-to-production gap where AI initiatives remain experiments instead of scaling across the organization.

 -